Chapter 6. Designing VoltDB Client Applications

 2

-Create an instance of the VoltDB Client class.
+Create an instance of the VoltDB Client2 class.

 3

-If security is enabled and the username and password in the ClientConfig() call do not match a user defined in the configuration, the call to createConnection() will throw an exception.
+If security is enabled, and the username and password in the Client2Config() calls do not match a user defined in the configuration, the call to connectSync() will throw an exception.
 See Chapter 12, Security for more information about the use of security with VoltDB databases.

-When you are done with the connection, you should make sure your application calls the close() method to clean up any memory allocated for the connection.
-See Section 6.4, “Closing the Connection”.
+When you are done with the connection, you should make sure your application calls the close() method to clean up any memory allocated for the connections.
+See Section 6.5, “Closing the Connection”.

 • Multiple connections distribute the stored procedure requests around the cluster, avoiding a bottleneck where all requests are queued through a single host.
 This is particularly important when using asynchronous procedure calls or multiple clients.